Yuri Milner: Altos Labs

-In September 2021, an investment vehicle held for the benefit of the Breakthrough Foundation, founded by Milner, which supports existing and future philanthropic projects in fundamental sciences invested in Altos Labs together with Amazon.com founder Jeff Bezos.
-Altos Labs is a generously funded biotechnology company dedicated to harnessing cellular reprogramming to develop longevity therapeutics.
+In September 2021, an investment vehicle held for the benefit of the Breakthrough Foundation, co-founded by Yuri and Julia Milner, which supports existing and future philanthropic projects in fundamental sciences, invested in Altos Labs together with Amazon.com founder Jeff Bezos.
+Altos Labs is a funded biotechnology company dedicated to harnessing cellular reprogramming to develop longevity therapeutics.
 The company has recruited prominent scientists such as Juan Carlos Izpisúa Belmonte (known for work on rejuvenation through reprogramming), Steve Horvath (known for work in epigenetic aging clocks), and Shinya Yamanaka (the Nobel Prize-winning inventor of cellular reprogramming in mammalian cells).
-Milner reportedly originally considered pursuing reprogramming philanthropically, having already awarded three-year grants of $1 million a year to several geroscience researchers, but was convinced by former National Cancer Institute head Richard Klausner that a generously funded biotech company would lead to faster progress.
+Milner reportedly originally considered pursuing reprogramming philanthropically, having already awarded three-year grants of $1 million a year to several geroscience researchers, but was convinced by former National Cancer Institute head Richard Klausner that a well-funded biotech company would lead to faster progress.